Department of Psychology

 Graduates of the school psychology program , upon completion of the internship, are certified by the State of Illinois as school psychologists and readily find employment in school systems.
 More than 90 percent of recent graduates are currently functioning as psychologists in school districts in Illinois.
 The roles and functions of school psychologists are many and varied, including assessment, consultation, educational planning, development and implementation of behavioral strategies, counseling, program development, and research.
 After working for several years as psychologists, some graduates from the school psychology program have assumed administrative positions.
 Others have gone into private practice.
 About 10 percent of the graduates of this program complete doctorates.
 Several of these individuals are currently functioning as faculty members in school psychology training programs.

 One emphasis within the general experimental psychology option is preparation for entrance into doctoral programs in psychology.
-Approximately 40 percent of graduates from the general option have earned doctorates in various fields of psychology at universities across the U.S. and Canada.
-Other graduates have pursued career opportunities such as community college teaching, corrections, personnel management, children's services, research, and management consulting.
+Approximately 50 percent of graduates from the general option have entered doctoral programs in various fields of psychology at universities across the U.S. and Canada.
+Other graduates have pursued career opportunities in areas such as community college teaching, corrections, personnel management, children's services, research, and management consulting.
 A master's degree in general experimental psychology provides a sound base for moving into a number of career areas.